conan-io/docs/getting_started.rst

 There are binaries for several mainstream compilers and versions available in Conan Center repository in Bintray, such as Visual Studio 14, 15, Linux GCC 4.9 and Apple Clang 3.5...
 Conan will throw an error if the binary package required for specific settings doesn't exist.
 You can build the binary package from sources using :command:` conan install --build=missing`, it will succeed if your configuration is supported by the recipe.
-You will find more info the :ref:`getting_started_other_configurations` section.
+You will find more info in the :ref:`getting_started_other_configurations` section.

 .. attention::

     When a GCC **compiler >= 5.1** is detected, the setting modeling for the c++ standard library is set as follows: The ``compiler.libcxx`` is set to ``libstdc++`` that represents the old ABI compatibility for better compatibility.
-Your compiler default is most likely to be set to the new ABI, so you might want to change it to ``libstdc++11`` in the definition of the default profile to use the new ABI compliant with CXX11 directives and run
-    :command:`conan install ..` again to install the right binaries.
+Your compiler default is most likely to be set to the new ABI, so you might want to change it to ``libstdc++11`` in the definition of the default profile to use the new ABI compliant with CXX11 directives and run :command:`conan install ..` again to install the right binaries.
 Read more in :ref:`manage_gcc_abi`.

 Inspecting Dependencies
 -----------------------